Some quick announcements and updates!

 - The About page (which is public) has been rewritten to provide more background on the series and what the books will be about.
 Yes!
 AOS is now officially a series.
 The first book is called The First Sin and is what I’m focusing on the most right now.
-The second book is called Sin Beyond Redemption; the third book is called The Final Sins.
+The second book is called Sin Beyond Redemption; the third book is called Apocalypse.
 There’s a potential fourth book as well, but I don’t want to get ahead of myself…

 - The Appendices have been reorganized into (currently) three categories: Biology, Science, and World.
 These are public index pages listing all the individual articles for each of the three AOS races.
 They will be updated as new articles are added.
 The menu was getting too cluttered trying to list all these articles individually so this will help keep things organized.
 I may split the World subcategory later on depending on how the content in that category evolves over time.
 Note: Although the index pages are public, all the articles linked from the indexes require an approved member account to access.

 - Several words and names throughout various AOS articles have had their spelling corrected to reflect special characters like å, í, š, ÿ, etc.

 - Several characters, entities, and items have had their names adjusted.
 For example, the årdrakin Mother Goddess is now known as Årdra, therefore the Dragon’s Eye and Dragon Temple are now Årdra’s Eye and Årdraan Temple.
 The genesi have been renamed ixokazi, while the skavz have been renamed skarastaja.